 Why is my PC running slowly?

 For many of us it’s an all too familiar nightmare.
-Before you bought your new laptop or PC you spent ages reading up on all the techie jargon, latest models and recommended specification requirements; yet three months down the line it’s running like its ancient.
+Before you bought your new laptop or PC you spent ages reading up on all the tech jargon, latest models and recommended specification requirements; yet three months down the line it’s already running more slowly.
 The natural reaction for a lot of people is to assume your computer is running out of free space and go out and buy more RAM.
 However, this can be pretty expensive, and might not even be the real cause of the problem.
-We’ve put together a few tips to get your computer up to speed.
+We’ve put together 3 top tips to get your computer up to speed.

 The first thing you should check is that you haven’t picked up a virus.
 If your computer is new, this is unlikely to be the case, especially if you purchased antivirus software.
 You can download tools online to scan your computer for problems and malicious software.
 If you are unsure about doing this, it’s always safer to get expert help rather than risk making things worse.